Skip to Content

 Alternatives

-It almost feels wrong to compare this reel because, at its price point, you almost can’t compare it with any reel on the market currently.
+It almost feels wrong to compare this reel because, at its price point, you can’t compare it with any reel on the market currently.
 I’ll go ahead and try anyway.

 Let’s switch gears and turn to Okuma.
 Here we have the Okuma Inspira.
 This reel is priced accordingly with the Daiwa Exceler, and it also uses a carbon fiber body for a lightweight and durable design.